Hull York Medical School researcher awarded NIHR Advanced Fellowship Award

 olufikayo bamidele

-Dr Olufikayo Bamidele, Research Fellow in the Cancer Awareness, Screening and Diagnostic Pathways Research Group and TRANSFORMing Cancer Outcomes in Yorkshire programme (funded by Yorkshire Cancer Research), Hull York Medical School, has been awarded a National Insitute for Health and Care Research (NIHR) Advanced Fellowship.
+Dr Olufikayo Bamidele, Research Fellow in the Cancer Awareness, Screening and Diagnostic Pathways Research Group and TRANSFORMing Cancer Outcomes in Yorkshire programme (funded by Yorkshire Cancer Research), Hull York Medical School, has been awarded a National Institute for Health and Care Research (NIHR) Advanced Fellowship.

 NIHR Advanced Fellowships are postdoctoral awards that provide funding and support to individuals who demonstrate that they have the potential, and are on track, to become future leaders in health research.
 They are one of the most competitive and renowned awards in the health research community.